 - Speeding – Driving too fast into a curve can cause a driver to lose control.
 Due to over-correcting, the driver may cross the centerline into oncoming traffic.

 - Impaired driving – A driver who is impaired by alcohol, drugs, or fatigue has poorer judgment and diminished physical and mental control.
 The driver can readily lose concentration or control of the vehicle for just an instant, leading to a head-on collision.

-- Distracted driving – A driver who purposely takes his or her eyes off the road to text, use a cell phone, or turn and speak to passengers can drift out of the lane and into an approaching vehicle.
+- Distracted driving – A driver who purposely takes his or her eyes off the road to text, uses a cell phone, or turns and speak to passengers can drift out of the lane and into an approaching vehicle.

 - Improper passing – Incorrectly judging the presence or speed of traffic in a passing situation or illegally passing in a curve or on a hill can lead to a crash.

 - Wrong-way driving – Inattention can lead to turning into lanes of oncoming traffic such as on divided highways, interstate ramps, one-way roads, or when exiting a parking lot.

 - Road/weather conditions – Inclement weather that results in wet and slippery roads can cause a driver to lose control of a vehicle – especially if the driver is going too fast.

 Head-on collisions caused by drivers who are driving drunk, drowsy, or distracted tend to be the most serious accidents because the impaired or distracted driver fails to brake and slams into the other vehicle at full speed.

 Injuries in North Myrtle Beach Head-On Collisions Can Be Severe